Today (20th July 2017), Genesis and Notting Hill

 I am an involved resident what does this mean for me?

-Resident involvement and engagement will be critical to our success, not just during the merger process, but beyond.
+Resident involvement and engagement will be critical to our success, not just during the partnership process, but beyond.

 We will work with you to design the resident involvement approach for the new organisation.
 Learning from each others’ methods of engagement and bringing together the best of both.